poornima-sivanand/Cloud-Development-Guidance-Docs/docs/OCP3-OCP4Migration.md

   - Identify external dependencies such as:

-     [] vanity DNS
+        [ ] vanity DNS

-     [] external supporting services (SSO, external DB, etc) [] network access rules (internal to cluster, external to cluster) [] users (direct to user, external applications, internal services)
+        [ ] external supporting services (SSO, external DB, etc)

+        [ ] network access rules (internal to cluster, external to cluster)

+        [ ] users (direct to user, external applications, internal services)

 ## Climax

    You will need to perform the following activities to migrate from OCP 3 to OCP 4

-### Network Ingress:
+### Network Ingress

    Do you manage an application vanity url?
 A vanity url is normally of the form (my-app.gov.bc.ca) or do you leverage the pathfinder.gov.bc.ca wildcard?

    With the move to an enterprise service, the platform wildcard has been deemed unsuitable for production application deployments.
 For exposing tools, dev and test services, the wildcard ingress will still be available at *.apps.silver.devops.gov.bc.ca.
 This means if you don't have a vanity URL for your application yet, you will want to get started on provisioning one.
 The steps for getting a url are given below:

-   #### Wildcard certs
+##### Wildcard certs

 If you need a wildcart certs, you will need to:

-    1) accept risks,
+    1) accept risks

     2) provide valid justifications

     3) dwell with care while using the certificate.

  It would be ideal to engage your MISO before going down that road.

-   #### Regular Vanity URLs
+##### Regular Vanity URLs

  If your require regular vanity urls:

-   1) If external facing, get approval for your new URL from your GCPE contact.
+    1) If external facing, get approval for your new URL from your GCPE contact

     2) Create an iStore request to order certificate (ie. mydomain.gov.bc.ca)

     3) Create Certificate Signing Request(CSR) when order is completed (you will be recieving an email)

     4) Send CSR (keeping private key secure) as instructed, and then you will recieve the cert(s)

     5) Send a DNS request to point new domain url to openshift IP

 For more information on ssl certs abd vanity urls, [click here](https://ssbc-client.gov.bc.ca/services/SSLCert/documents.htm)

 ### Network Egress